Skip to main content

 This graph visualizes how long your tests took to run compared to previous runs, with the currently selected run highlighted.
 Run status is indicated by the color of the bars, which may be filtered by status with the dropdown to the top right of that graph.
 Hovering over a run displays a popover with more information.

 At the bottom of the run duration graph you may see one or more blue boxes.
 These represent points in time when configuration settings were changed, possibly impacting test performance.
-Hovering over them reveals the specific changes made.
+Hovering over them reveals the specific changes made, so you can correlate a shift in performance with the exact configuration change behind it.

 Recommendations